mjhea0/thinkful-angular/readme.md

 1. **[Templates](http://docs.angularjs.org/guide/templates)**: Templates reside directly in your HTML.
 2. **[Two-way data binding](http://docs.angularjs.org/guide/databinding)**: Changes to your Javascript automatically update the DOM.
 In other words, it doesn't require an explicit refresh.
 3. **[Routing](http://docs.angularjs.org/api/ngRoute/service/$route)**: Routing represents the possible application states; controllers and templates are employed to serve this purpose.
-4. **[Directives](http://docs.angularjs.org/guide/directive)**: Directives are used for encapsulating teampkates and code for easy reuse.
+4. **[Directives](http://docs.angularjs.org/guide/directive)**: Directives are used for extending HTML with new functionalites as well as encapsulating code for easy reuse.

 ## Basic Project